LAW ENFORCEMENT ARBITRATOR ROSTER

 - other activities that provide exposure to the environments, choices, and judgments required of officers in the field.

-Appointment of Arbitrator to a Case
+Request and Appointment of Arbitrator

 The appointment of the arbitrator must be made by the Executive Director on rotation through the roster alphabetically by last name.
 If the appointed arbitrator is unable to hear the case within three months from the request for an arbitrator, the Executive Director appoints the next arbitrator from the roster alphabetically.